RUCAIBox/RecBole/docs/source/user_guide/config_settings.rst

    :maxdepth: 1

    config/environment_settings
-   data/data_settings
+   config/data_settings
-   train_eval/train_settings
+   config/training_settings
-   train_eval/evaluation_settings
+   config/evaluation_settings

 How to set config?
 -----------------------------
 RecBole supports three types of parameter configurations: Config files, Parameter Dicts and Command Line.
 The parameters are assigned via the Configuration module.

-For more details about setting config， please read
+For more details about setting config, please read

 .. toctree::
    :maxdepth: 1